filecoin-project/filecoin-docs/content/en/developers/smart-contracts/how-tos/get-test-funds/index.md

 ---
 title: "Get test funds"
-description: "Test funds are available to developer so that they can test their smart contracts and applications within the confines of a test network."
+description: "Test funds are available to developers so they can test their smart contracts and applications within the confines of a test network."
 lead: "Test funds are available to developer so that they can test their smart contracts and applications within the confines of a test network.
 The process for getting test funds differs across test networks.
 This page covers how to get test funds from the Hyperspace testnet as well as from a local testnet."
 menu:
     developers:
         parent: "developers-how-tos"
+        identifier: "get-test-funds-sfh2o9fbaiubo4igeirbuyat"
 type: docs
 weight: 40
 draft: false